TrapDrap/Swordland-Guide/README.md

 # Swordland-Guide
-Kingshot Swordland Guide for CSR
+## Kingshot Swordland Guide for CSR
+### If you have any questions about this guide, please bring it forward to Snoo.

 Hello everyone, below will be an overview of the rules regarding our swordland strategy this weekend. 🎁

 As we get deeper into Swordland, we need to work together with a strategy in order to win.
-As you guys probably seen last time we lost by 360 points, it was a sight we don't want seeing again.
+As you guys probably seen last time, we lost by 360 points, it was a sight we don't want seeing again.

 Below I will give a summary of our strategy, please read this even if you think you know how to play, it should be helpful to everybody.

 Please read all categories, you will be assigned a main role, but you may need to dynamic switch and adapt between all three roles depending on the situation in the game.

 # General Strategy:
 Before the battle, make sure to activate Anti-scout (or Counter-recon) in the buffs menu (arrow under your profile at the top right), and optionally, a Troop Capacity Boost, Squad Health, Enemy Attacks Down buff.
+Lethality is also good for berserkers.
 F2P or low spenders should only activate the lower tier buff.

+During the battle, make sure to pay attention to Map markers set by R4s for our targets, read chat if you have the mental capacity to do so as well.
+We R4s will be observing structures, but if you believe you need help at a structure, share it in chat!

 Below is the priority of structures we are going for the most optimal structures to gain points:
 1. Bell Tower first to decrease first occupation time.